 Let’s be real!
 This car, named the Most Fun-to-Drive Car of the Year by Cars.com for a reason.
 Yet the fuel economy and torque could be more with a battery pack.
-A 2.0 L engine and turbo doesn’t seal the deal for me technically.
-I mean I was able easily to get 40 MPG on highway but still it was missing something.
+A 2.0 L engine and turbo doesn’t seal the deal for me: technically.
+I mean I was able easily to get 40 MPG on highway.
+However and still it was missing something.
 Batteries!

 Even MotorTrend said:

 Also, as one of the original hot hatches, the Volkswagen Golf GTI is the gold standard in the sport compact segment, combining practicality and excellent driving dynamics in one package.
 Therefore, For 2018 we don’t get the power increase found in European-spec GTIs.
 The Digital Cockpit option is exclusive to the e-Golf and Golf R.

 The 2018 Golf GTI is available in three trims—S, SE and Autobahn.
 All models now come with 220 horsepower standard (achieved with premium fuel), a 10-horsepower increase, larger touchscreen infotainment displays and LED Daytime Running Lights.
 These and taillights both are LED.
 Can you say standard on SE and Autobahn trims.

 Volkswagen is taking a cautious approach with the mid-cycle update to the Golf hatchback and its performance derivatives, the sprightly GTI and the even quicker Golf R. I mean we’re talking about a car that has been on their 10 Best Cars list for the past 10 years.
 Yet still not efficient as it could be!